tomhuang12/awesome-k8s-resources/readme.md

 - [Kube-Scan](https://github.com/octarinesec/kube-scan) :fire::fire: - Kube-Scan gives a risk score, from 0 (no risk) to 10 (high risk) for each workload.
 - :green_heart:[Permission manager](https://github.com/sighupio/permission-manager) :fire::fire::fire: - Permission Manager is an application developed by SIGHUP that enables a super-easy and user-friendly RBAC management for Kubernetes.
 - :green_heart:[rakkess](https://github.com/corneliusweig/rakkess) :fire::fire::fire: - kubectl plugin to show an access matrix for server resources
+- :green_heart:[k-rail](https://github.com/cruise-automation/k-rail) :fire::fire: - k-rail is a workload policy enforcement tool for Kubernetes.
+It can help you secure a multi tenant cluster with minimal disruption and maximum velocity.

 ### Service Mesh
 - :green_heart:[Istio](https://github.com/istio/istio) :fire::fire::fire::fire::fire: - An open platform to connect, manage, and secure microservices.